brpaz/github-stars-notion-sync/README.md

 1. **Create a Notion integration:** Go to https://www.notion.so/my-integrations and create a new integration.
 Give it a name like "GitHub stars Syncer" and associate in to the workspace where your database is.
 Make sure to save the generated token in a Safe place.
 2. **Enable integration for your database**: Open your Notion database page, and on the `...` menu at top right, click on "Connections" -> "Add connection" and select the integration you created on 1.
 This will ensure the integration have access to your database.
 3. **Find your database id** - Open your database page in Notion.
 You should see in your browser an url similar to `https://www.notion.com/fer6ff3d5fcs3dff1d2134349192cc?v=4rf43545..`.
 Grab the first id.
-This is your database id and you will need it when running the command.
+This is your database id.
+You will need to convert it to UUID format, by splitting the characters with `-`, in the pattern `8-4-4-12`.
+This example id would be `550e8400-e29b-41d4-a716-446655440000` as uuid.

 ### Create a GitHub access token.